February 27, 2015

 - Lying on back, growling: upset and ready to strike

-When your cat rubs his chin and body against you, he's telling you he loves you, right?
+When your cat rubs their chin and body against you, they're telling you they love you, right?
 Well, sort of.
-What he's really doing is marking his territory.
-You'll notice that he also rubs the chair, the door, his toys, everything in sight.
-He's telling everyone that this is his stuff, including you.
-But he does love you, too.
+What they're really doing is marking their territory.
+You'll notice that they also rubs the chair, the door, their toys, everything in sight.
+They're telling everyone that this is their stuff, including you.
+But they do love you, too.

-This is sometimes called "making biscuits," because the cat works her paws on a soft surface as if it she's kneading bread dough.
-It's a holdover from kittenhood, when a nursing kitten massaged her mother's teats to make milk flow.
-Your cat does this when she is really happy.
+This is sometimes called "making biscuits," because the cat works their paws on a soft surface as if it they're kneading bread dough.
+It's a holdover from kittenhood, when a nursing kitten massaged their mother's teats to make milk flow.
+Your cat does this when they are really happy.

-Have you noticed times when your cat—perhaps while sniffing your shoe—lifts his head, opens his mouth slightly, curls back his lips, and squints his eyes.
-He's not making a statement about how your shoe smells, he's gathering more information.
+Have you noticed times when your cat—perhaps while sniffing your shoe—lifts their head, opens their mouth slightly, curls back their lips and squints their eyes?
+They're not making a statement about how your shoe smells; they're gathering more information.

-Your cat's sense of smell is so essential to him that he actually has an extra olfactory organ that very few other creatures have: the Jacobson's organ.
-It's located on the roof of his mouth behind his front teeth and is connected to the nasal cavity.
+Your cat's sense of smell is so essential to them that they actually have an extra olfactory organ that very few other creatures have: the Jacobson's organ.
+It's located on the roof of their mouth behind their front teeth and is connected to the nasal cavity.

-When your cat gets a whiff of something really fascinating, he opens his mouth and inhales so that the scent molecules flow over the Jacobson's organ.
-This intensifies the odor and provides more information about the object he's sniffing.
-What he does with that information, well, we'll never know.
+When your cat gets a whiff of something really fascinating, they open their mouth and inhale so that the scent molecules flow over the Jacobson's organ.
+This intensifies the odor and provides more information about the object they're sniffing.
+What they do with that information, well, we'll never know.

-Playful: Ears forward, tail up, whiskers forward, and pupils somewhat dilated—playing is hunting behavior; your cat may stalk her prey (a toy, a housemate, or you), then crouch down with her rear end slightly raised.
+Playful: Ears forward, tail up, whiskers forward and pupils somewhat dilated—playing is hunting behavior; your cat may stalk their prey (a toy, a housemate or you), then crouch down with their rear end slightly raised.
 A little wiggle of the butt, then…pounce!
-Your cat will grab her prey, bite it, wrestle it the floor, and kick it with her hind feet: Her toy is now dead.
+Your cat will grab their prey, bite it, wrestle it the floor and kick it with their hind feet: Their toy is now dead.

-Irritated or over-stimulated: Pupils dilated, ears turned back, and tail twitching or waving—your cat may growl or put his teeth on you as a warning to cease and desist.
+Irritated or over-stimulated: Pupils dilated, ears turned back and tail twitching or waving—your cat may growl or put their teeth on you as a warning to cease and desist.
 Intense play can quickly turn into overstimulation in some cats, resulting in biting and scratching.

-Nervous or anxious: Ears sideways or back, pupils dilated, and tail low or tucked between legs—your cat may slink through the house close to the floor, looking for somewhere to hide.
-He may turn his face to the wall to shut the world out.
+Nervous or anxious: Ears sideways or back, pupils dilated and tail low or tucked between legs—your cat may slink through the house close to the floor, looking for somewhere to hide.
+They may turn their face to the wall to shut the world out.

-Frightened or startled: Think Halloween cat—ears back and flat against her head, whiskers back, back arched, fur standing on end, and tail erect or low.
-She may yowl, growl, hiss, and spit.
+Frightened or startled: Think Halloween cat—ears back and flat against their head, whiskers back, back arched, fur standing on end and tail erect or low.
+They may yowl, growl, hiss and spit.

-Defensive: Crouched, ears flattened, whiskers back, tail between his legs or wrapped around his body, and pupils dilated—he may meow loudly, growl, hiss, and spit.
+Defensive: Crouched, ears flattened, whiskers back, tail between their legs or wrapped around their body, and pupils dilated—they may meow loudly, growl, hiss and spit.